When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Is Ozempic safe for everyone?

-Ozempic may not be suitable for individuals with certain medical conditions, such as a history of pancreatitis or thyroid cancer.
+Ozempic may not be suitable for individuals with certain medical conditions, such as a history of gastroparesis or thyroid cancer.
 A thorough medical evaluation is necessary before starting the medication.

 How long does it take to see weight loss results with Ozempic?